kubevault/website/content/articles/test-article/index.md

 ## Deploy Vault on Kubernetes
 ### Pre-requisites
-We have to configure the environment to deploy Vault on Kubernetes using a KubeVault Operator.
+We have to configure the environment to deploy Vault in Kubernetes using KubeVault Operator.
 You need to have a Kubernetes cluster.
 You should have the basic knowledge of Kubernetes concepts like cluster, pod, service, secret and also have a primary knowledge of [Vault](https://www.vaultproject.io/).
 Here, we will use [Kind](https://kubernetes.io/docs/tasks/tools/#kind) to create our Kubernetes cluster.
 Also, we will need to install [Helm](https://helm.sh/docs/intro/install/) to our Kubernetes cluster.

-In this article, We will use the [KubeVault](https://kubevault.com/) to deploy HashiCorp Vault on Kubernetes.
+In this article, We will use the [KubeVault](https://kubevault.com/) to deploy HashiCorp Vault in Kubernetes.
 But before starting, you must ensure that KubeVault is already installed in your Kubernetes cluster.
 For using KubeVault on Kubernetes cluster, a license is needed, which you can obtain for free from the [Appscode License Server](https://license-issuer.appscode.com/).
 To get this license, you'll need the Kubernetes cluster ID.
 You can find this ID by running the command we have provided below.

 ```bash